Gluten-Free Eating and Dining in Paris

-Since I originally wrote this post, I’ve updated it several times (most recently in 2012) since Paris has become more gluten-free friendly.
+Since I originally wrote this post, I’ve updated it several times (most recently in 2015) since Paris has become much more gluten-free friendly.
 For those who need to avoid gluten, France may present more of a challenge than other countries.
-But recently gluten-free eating has gained a bit more visibility.
+But recently gluten-free eating has gained a more visibility and in Paris, it’s not necessarily the obstacle that it once was.
 That’s not to say you can easily eat anywhere, but even supermarkets are carrying gluten-free products and natural food shops offer fresh gluten-free pastries and breads, and have aisles of gluten-free products.

-You may get a few perplexed looks when you ask if something is without gluten, but it is possible.
-So here are a few helpful hints that will help you navigate French restaurants and dining, how to deal with waiters, and where you can find gluten-free products and foods in Paris, including a few gluten-free restaurants and a wonderful French pastry shop that’s 100% gluten-free.
+Here are a few helpful hints that will help you navigate French restaurants and dining, how to deal with waiters, and where you can find gluten-free products and foods in Paris, including a few gluten-free restaurants and wonderful French pastry shops and bakeries that are 100% gluten-free.

--Familiarize yourself with some of the natural foods shops in France.
+-Familiarize yourself with the natural foods shops in Paris.

 Well-known ones include Naturalia, La Vie Claire and Biocoop.
 Many carry gluten-free products and grains.
 Natural food stores here are some of my favorite places to shop anyways since they carry many regional, organic, and unusual products which are hard-to-find elsewhere in France.
 Biocoop is perhaps the most varied, although Naturalia has more shops.